joyent/triton-kbmapi/docs/index.md

 "recovery config" related task.    |------->------>------>------->----+
 ```

-Note this task will be executed only when cn-agent detects that it's running at a server where EDAR is in use (encrypted zpool information, available from sysinfo).
+Note this task will be executed only when cn-agent detects that it's running at
+a server where EDAR is in use (encrypted zpool information, available from
+sysinfo).

-- This approach has no issues with a possible flow or concurrent requests to either CNAPI or KBMAPI from the different cn-agents, since the tasks will run in batches of configurable number of CNs and we'll wait for completion, using a known size queue.
+This approach has no issues with a possible flow or concurrent requests to
+either CNAPI or KBMAPI from the different cn-agents, since the tasks will run in
-- Changefeed, either usig cn-agent or a custom kbm-agent means having publishers and subscribers keeping connections and processes up for something which shouldn't happen very frequently (recovery config modifications).
+batches of configurable number of CNs and we'll wait for completion, using a
+known size queue.

 ## Development status (v1.x pending)